joomla/Manual/docs/using-core-functions/javascript/joomla-dialog.md

 - `getBodyContent()` Return content element.
 Will return `popupContent` for inline and ajax types, `HTMLIframeElement` for iframe type, and `HTMLImageElement` for image type.
 - `getHeader()` Return Header part of the dialog, when available.
 - `getFooter()` Return Footer part of the dialog, when available.

+### Static methods

+- `JoomlaDialog.alert()` Show a text dialog, with one "okay" button.
+Returns Promise, that resolves when User closes dialog.
+- `JoomlaDialog.confirm()` Show a text dialog, with "Yes/No" buttons.
+Returns Promise, that resolves when User click one of buttons, with result `true` or `false`.

 ## Events